Dan O'Herlihy: Career

 In 1963–1964, he was in The Travels of Jaimie McPheeters.
 On The Long, Hot Summer, O'Herlihy became the lead star, having replaced Edmond O'Brien in the part of Will Varner midway through the program's single-season run.
 In 1966, he appeared in the episode "Have You Seen the Aurora Borealis?" of The Road West, starring Barry Sullivan.
 In 1974, he appeared in QB VII and played the Senior American Officer, Col. Max Dodd in the second series of BBC's POW drama Colditz.
 In the same year he took a role in the film, The Tamarind Seed, which starred Omar Sharif and Julie Andrews.

 In 1976, he guest-starred in an episode of Gibbsville.
 In 1978, he guest-starred in the second part of the Battlestar Galactica episode "Gun on Ice Planet Zero" as Dr. Ravishol.
 O'Herlihy also portrayed the ill-fated lumber tycoon Andrew Packard in the cult television program Twin Peaks (1991) and in the Batman: The Animated Series episode "Deep Freeze", voicing the villainous theme park mogul Grant Walker.
 In 1998, O'Herlihy acted in his last film, The Rat Pack, playing Joseph P. Kennedy Sr.

 Personal life

 Dan O'Herlihy married Elsie Bennett in 1945.
 He was the brother of director Michael O'Herlihy, and the father of actor Gavan O'Herlihy, architect Lorcan O'Herlihy, and visual artist-turned-theatrical producer Olwen O'Herlihy.
 One grandchild, Micaela O'Herlihy, is a filmmaker whose work has been shown at the Sundance Film Festival.
 Another, Alana O'Herlihy, is a photographer and director who has collaborated with Miley Cyrus.

 O'Herlihy became a naturalized U.S. citizen in 1983.

-Death

 O'Herlihy died of natural causes in Malibu, California in 2005, aged 85.
 His personal papers are held in the University College Dublin Archives.